-1 A Quick Start Set-up Guide Now that you have your new Genesis 6.1 Center Channel, we realize that you can't wait to hook it up and start playing!
+1 A Quick Start Set-up Guide Now that you have your new Genesis 7.1 Convertible (G7.1c), we realize that you can't wait to hook it up and start playing!
 However, please read this quick set-up guide (even if your dealer is setting it up for you) before you proceed.
-1.1 Unpacking Your loudspeakers will come to you in a large shipping carton weighing over 70lbs (32kgs).
-We suggest that two strong people move the speaker carton around and to lift the speaker out of its carton.
-Even then, use correct lifting techniques.
+1.1 Unpacking Your loudspeakers will come to you in two shipping cartons weighing over 35lbs (16kgs) each.
+Care must be taken when moving the carton around, and taking the speaker out of the box.
+While the speaker is small, it is also slippery and heavy.
+Use correct lifting techniques utilizing the muscles in your legs, and not just your back.
 We will not be held liable for damage to either the speakers or your backs during unpacking and setting up.
-1.2 Placement Used as a center channel, the G6.1c can be placed below or above your screen.
+Be careful as you may inadvertently damage the drivers if the cabinet slips and you grab at it and put a finger into the woofers.
+Do not try to lift the cabinet by the shield (it is not a handle!) or by grabbing the woofers as handles.
+1.2 Placement As a stereo pair of speakers, a good starting position for your G7.1c is at least 18 inches (45cm) into the room as measured from the front wall (the wall you look at as you are seated listening to the speakers) to the back of the speakers.
+Place the speakers vertically on a stand that is at least 18 inches high, and about five feet (1.5 metres) apart with the tweeters closest together.
+Toe the speakers in very slightly towards the listeners - by about 3 to 10 degrees - no more.
+Used as a center channel, the G7.1c can be placed below or above your screen.
 If you have a perforated, sonically transparent projector screen, you may place it behind the screen.
 In all cases, do not point the tweeter directly at the ears of the listeners.
 Angle the speaker so that the tweeter points 12 inches (30cm) below the ears or over the top of the head.
-As a stereo pair of speakers, a good starting position for your G6.1c is about 18 inches (46cm) into the room as measured from the front wall (the wall you look at as you are seated listening to the speakers) to the back of the speakers.
-Place the speakers vertically on a stand that is at least 24 inches high, and about five feet (1.5 metres) apart with the tweeters closest together.
-Toe the speakers in slightly towards the listeners - by about 5 to 10 degrees - no more.
 You will want to sit nine to twelve feet (three to four metres) away from the speakers.
 When sitting further away, you should place the speakers further apart.
-If you are using the G6.1c as monopole surround or rear speakers, and you are hanging them on the wall, you will need a qualified installer to mount them on very strong brackets.
-The speakers weigh over 69 pounds (31.5kgs) each, and can cause death or severe injury if it falls on someone!
+When sitting nearer the speakers, move the speakers closer together.
+If you are using the G7.1c as surround or rear speakers, and you are hanging them on the wall, you will need a qualified installer to mount them on very strong brackets.
+The speakers weigh over 30 pounds ver 1.0 5